Creeping Fig (Ficus pumila) Indoor Care, Propagation and Problems with Remedies

 Feeding

-Feed Creeping Fig monthly during the growing period with a balanced, water-soluble fertilizer.
+Feed Creeping Fig monthly during the growing period with a balanced, water-soluble fertilizer to promote a lush growth.
 Stop feeding during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

 Repotting